Vitamin C: benefits, dosage, contraindications

 Topical activity of ascorbic acid: from in vitro optimization to in vivo efficacy.

-Vitamin C is important for effective wound healing, as a deficiency contributes to fragility of granulation tissue and thus impedes the healing process.
-In vitro studies with skin graft samples have shown that vitamin C prolongs cell viability, promotes the formation of an epidermal barrier, and aids grafting.
+Vitamin C is important for effective wound healing, because a deficiency contributes to fragility of granulation tissue and thus impedes the healing process.
+In vitro studies with skin graft samples have shown that vitamin C prolongs cell viability, promotes formation of an epidermal barrier, and supports grafting.
 Thus, vitamin C is used to improve wound healing before surgical intervention.

 Posologie